kilasuelika/DynAutoDiff/ReadMe.md

 #### Automatic memory management

 There are a series of convinence functions for creating specific size variables: `mat, vec, rowvec, sca`.
-Each one has a c-version (constant, thus `requires_grad=false`) and p-version  (parameter, thus `requires_grad=true`).
+Each one has a c-version (constant, thus `requires_grad=false`) and p-version  (parameter, thus `requires_grad=true`, like `pvec`).

-1. Only specify size, allo values are initialized to be 0s:
+1. Only specify size, all values are initialized to be 0s:

 ```cpp
 auto S=cmat(2,2); //2*2 size matrix